Hands on Kirkwood Projects 2014

 Below find the current list of projects including a description of the project and the maximum number of volunteers needed.
 Projects are filled on a first come first serve basis so if you find a project you like, sign-up as soon as you can.
 Sign-ups will begin towards the end of August.

-Greentree Parade (September 14, 9 am, KHS) - Volunteers will walk in the parade to help promote Hands on Kirkwood.
-The theme is “Wild West”.
-Flyers will be handed out during the parade listing the events of October 5th.
+Greentree Parade (September 13, 9 am, KHS) - Volunteers will walk in the parade to help promote Hands on Kirkwood.
+The theme is “Disco Comes to Kirkwood”.
+Flyers will be handed out during the parade listing the events of October 4th.
 Candy for the kids and dog treats for dogs will also be given out.
 WEAR YOUR HOK SHIRTS!!
 Volunteers: (Goal: unlimited).
 Must be able to walk the distance of the parade.

-Goodie Bag Assembly (October 2nd, Community Covenant Church) – Volunteers will assemble goodie bags to hand out to senior center residents and homebound residents.
+Goodie Bag Assembly (TBD, Community Covenant Church) – Volunteers will assemble goodie bags to hand out to senior center residents and homebound residents.
 Must be able to meet Wednesday evening at Community Covenant Church.
 Volunteers: (Goal: unlimited).

 Lap Robes – Volunteers will make lap robes/quilts/etc. for homebound, nursing home residents and Nurses for Newborns.
 Kits are available at KBC or you can make your own.
 Volunteers: (Goal: unlimited).
 All are welcome.